anujkhanvilkar/Chroma-Vision/README.md

 ## Usage

-1. Clone this repository to your local machine git clone
+1. Clone this repository to your local machine
-2. Replace the CaffeModel file by downloading the file on the drive link
+2. Replace the CaffeModel file by downloading the file from the drive link
 3. Run the 'main.py' file
 4. Run the 'test.py' file